jvrck/bb-ripper/README.md

 `BB_RIPPER_EXPORT_DIRECTORY` The path of the output.

-You can use the optional environment variable `BB_TEST_COUNTER` to only pull down a specified number of repositories.
+With the optional environment variable `BB_TEST_COUNTER` you can pull down only a specified number of repositories.
 This is useful for testing purposes.
 All values that are non integer and lower that 1 will be ignored.

 ## Running the ripper

 ### Local Environment

-This has been developed and tested on `Python 3.11.2` and MacOS
+The application was developed and tested on MacOS with the [Python 3.11 package](https://formulae.brew.sh/formula/python@3.11) managed with [Homebrew](https://brew.sh/).

-To install python dependencies
+To install Python dependencies

 ```bash
 pip install -r requirements.txt